-- (F) whether the modification or cancellation instruction was given by the Customer or was initiated by the Industry Member or Participant; - (v) if the order is executed, in whole or in part: - (A) CAT-Order-ID; - (B) date of execution; - (C) time of execution (using timestamps pursuant to Section 6.8); - (D) execution capacity (principal, agency or riskless principal); - (E) execution price and size; - (F) SRO-Assigned Market Participant Identifier of the Participant or Industry Member executing the order; - (G) whether the execution was reported pursuant to an effective transaction reporting plan or the Plan for Reporting of Consolidated Options Last Sale Reports and Quotation Information; and - (vi) other information or additional events as may be prescribed in Appendix D, Reporting and Linkage Requirements. - (e) CAT-Reporter-ID. - (i) Each Participant must submit to the Central Repository, on a daily basis, - (A) all SRO-Assigned Market Participant Identifiers used by its Industry Members or itself; and - (B) information to identify (1) each such Industry Member, including CRD number and LEI if such LEI has been obtained, and itself, including LEI, if such LEI has been obtained. - (ii) The Plan Processor will use the SRO-Assigned Market Participant Identifiers and identifying information to assign a CAT-Reporter-ID to each Industry Member or Participant for internal use across all CAT Data in the Central Repository. - (f) Means of Transmission.
-As contemplated in Appendix D, each Participant may utilize such methods as may be provided by the Plan Processor and approved by the Operating Committee to transmit Participant Data to the Central Repository. - Section 6.4.
+(F) Material Terms of the Order;

+- (ii) for the routing of an order:

+- (A) CAT-Order-ID;

+- (B) date on which the order is routed;

+(F) whether the modification or cancellation instruction was given by the Customer or was initiated by the Industry Member or Participant;

+(v) if the order is executed, in whole or in part:

+- (A) CAT-Order-ID;

+- (B) date of execution;

+- (C) time of execution (using timestamps pursuant to Section

+- (D) execution capacity (principal, agency or riskless principal); - (E) execution price and size;

+(F) SRO-Assigned Market Participant Identifier of the Participant or Industry Member executing the order;

+(G) whether the execution was reported pursuant to an effective transaction reporting plan or the Plan for Reporting of Consolidated Options Last Sale Reports and Quotation Information; and basis,

+(vi) other information or additional events as may be prescribed in Appendix D, Reporting and Linkage Requirements.

+- (e) CAT-Reporter-ID. - (i) Each Participant must submit to the Central Repository, on a daily

+(A) all SRO-Assigned Market Participant Identifiers used by its Industry Members or itself; and

+(B) information to identify (1) each such Industry Member, including CRD number and LEI if such LEI has been obtained, and itself, including LEI, if such LEI has been obtained.

+(ii) The Plan Processor will use the SRO-Assigned Market Participant Identifiers and identifying information to assign a CAT-Reporter-ID to each Industry Member or Participant for internal use across all CAT Data in the Central Repository.

+(f) Means of Transmission.
+As contemplated in Appendix D, each Participant may utilize such methods as may be provided by the Plan Processor and approved by the Operating Committee to transmit Participant Data to the Central Repository.

+Section 6.4.
 Data Reporting and Recording by Industry Members.
 The requirements for Industry Members under this Section 6.4 shall become effective on the second anniversary of the Effective Date in the case of Industry Members other than Small Industry Members, or the third anniversary of the Effective Date in the case of Small Industry Members, and shall remain effective thereafter until modified or amended in accordance with the provisions of this Agreement and applicable law.